 Did Marilyn Monroe Have Unfinished Business?

-I am a few days away from publishing my next novel, the second in a series about a witch with a twist.
+I recently published my third novel, the second in a series about a witch with a twist.

-In The Promptuary I introduce a very well-known dead celebrity.
+In The Promptuary I introduce a gone, but not forgotten, twentieth century icon.

 I’m sure you have heard of Marilyn Monroe.

 Early on in the writing process I established a sort of template for the series.

 My witch, Anaïs Blue, is tasked with helping the dead with their unfinished business.